dklounge/dklounge.github.io/_posts/2014-04-21-measuring-vs-hustling.md

 * Reflect on how vigorous outbound efforts in the past have yielded new insights
 * What are the systems of hustle in your life or in your organization?

 Finally, I am not advocating brute force.
-You can hustle intelligently using many tools.
+You can hustle intelligently using many tools (remember the [leverage post?](http://dklounge.github.io/paradox-of-leverage/)).
 I love how uncanny and insightful Paul Graham is about [beating the averages](http://paulgraham.com/avg.html).
 For us mortals, other wisdoms and systems are offered through sites like [AppSumo](http://www.appsumo.com/).

 In any event, get off your ass and go do something great!